 The fellow will be housed in the Department of Psychology.
 The fellow will primarily engage in independent research, scholarship, and creative work under the guidance of departmental faculty.
 Drs.
 Kathryn Fox and Paige Lloyd will serve as primary mentors, and Drs.
 Elysia Davis and Angela Narayan will provide additional mentorship, collaboration, and training opportunities.
 For example, the postdoctoral fellow would be invited to pursue publication opportunities using existing data in collaboration with Drs.
 Davis and Narayan focused on health, pregnancy, and parenting outcomes among minority group members.
 The mentorship team includes early career and established faculty who are trained in clinical, social, and developmental psychology, one of whom is a licensed psychologist.
 The mentorship team will provide unique perspectives, approaches, and training that will advance the fellows development as an independent scientist.
 The fellow will have the opportunity to interact with the faculty and graduate students in the Psychology Department and greater DU community, and to receive clerical and research support (e.g., grant writing support, professional development workshops).

-Fellows will teach one course in their first year and two courses in their second year; each on topic that will satisfy requirements for DU's Critical Race and Ethnic Studies minor.
+Fellows will teach one course in their first year and two courses in their second year.
+Course will satisfy requirements for DU's Critical Race and Ethnic Studies minor.
 Courses may be cross-listed across relevant departments and/or taught in alternative departments in different terms.
-Fellows will have access to resources and training, particularly to inclusive pedagogical practices, through the University of Denver's Office of Teaching and Learning and through the Psychology Departments quarterly teaching seminars offered through the Psychology Department.
+Fellows will have access to resources and training, including inclusive pedagogical practices through the University of Denver's Office of Teaching and Learning and through quarterly teaching seminars offered through the Psychology Department.

 The ideal candidate will have strong methodological training, a record of successful publication in a related field, and a demonstrated commitment to racial equality and social justice.
 Preference will be given to fellows with prior experience in research examining racial and/or intersectional inequality.
 We will also prioritize applicants who demonstrate advanced statistical abilities that can be applied to multi-method research designs.
 Candidates should have a demonstrated commitment to working with diverse student and community populations.
 We do not expect the candidate to have experience in all areas of the fellowship, as training will be provided by the mentors.
 In addition, because of the value of lived experiences in the investigation and understanding of inequality, we especially encourage applications from historically underrepresented groups.